nerdschoolbergen/react/exercise-2/README.md

 #### Prop Types

-Prop Types are React's "poor man's type checking".
+:book: Prop Types are React's "poor man's type checking".

 Let's say you have the following component: